pedro00dk/willow/docs/HOW_TO_USE.md

 ![](./images/position.gif)

-The effects of the positioning apply for all steps starting from the program step it moved up until a step with a different position applied to the object.
+The effects of the positioning apply from the program step it moved up until the end of the program.

 Automatic layout of data structures can be enabled by double clicking any element of the structure.
 The base element will present a darker contour, meaning that the data structure auto layout is enabled.